 The rules of the air

-These rules apply to all aircraft operating in French airspace, as well as to French-registered aircraft operating in foreign airspace (provided there is no conflict with local regulations).
-Pilots of remotely piloted aircraft need to be aware of these regulations, in order to prevent any incident or accident.
+These rules apply to all aircraft operating in French airspace, as well as to all aircraft registered in France that are operating in foreign airspace (provided there is no conflict with local regulations ).
+Pilots of remotely piloted aircraft must be familiar with these regulations in order to prevent any incidents or accidents.

 There are two types of air traffic:

-– GAC: General Air Traffic, covering civil aircraft and some state aircraft
+– General Air Traffic (CAG), which includes civil aircraft and some government aircraft

-– CAM: Circulation Aérienne Militaire (military air traffic), which includes state aircraft and test flights.
+– Military Air Traffic (CAM), which includes government aircraft and test flights.

 Civilian unmanned aircraft are not covered by CAM, and will therefore not be discussed in this course.